-On September 12, 2023, the Board of Supervisors heard an informational presentation by the Chief Building Official regarding the cannabis cultivation permit program, which is regulated primarily by Chapter 17.18 of the County Code (formerly 17.95).
-Contained in the presentation was a request for direction on the Cannabis Background Clearance Badge (CBCB) program that is primarily contained in Chapter 9.22 of the Calaveras County Code.
+On September 12, 2023, the Board of Supervisors heard an informational presentation by the Chief Building Official regarding the cannabis cultivation permit program, regulated primarily by Chapter 17.95 of County Ordinance Code.
+Contained in the presentation was a request for direction on the Cannabis Background Clearance Badge (CBCB) program that is primarily contained in Chapter 9.22 of Calaveras County Ordinance Code.
 During this presentation, the Board of Supervisors gave direction to the Chief Building Official to repeal the CBCB program.
-The ordinance proposed by staff repeals Chapter 9.22 of County Ordinance Code, which accomplishes the Board's direction.
-The Planning Commission has already approved proposed amendments to Chapters 17.95 (now Chapter 17.18, most commercial cannabis activities) and 17.91 (commercial cannabis retailers) to remove citations to the requirements of the CBCB program, and-assuming the Board of Supervisors authorizes the repeal of Chapter 9.22-the proposed Title 17 changes will be brought to the Board for final adoption at the same meeting the final adoption of this action.
+The ordinance proposed by staff repeals Chapter 9.22 of County Ordinance Code, which accomplishes the Boards direction.

-By ending the program, the cannabis cultivation workload processed by the Building Department is reduced by approximately 500 hours, or .3 FTE, which accomplishes a Building Department Strategic Plan Goal of streamlining permit processes for business.
+Further, by ending the program, the cannabis cultivation workload processed by the Building Department is reduced by approximately 500 hours, or .3 FTE.
+Accomplishing a Building Department Strategic Plan Goal of streamlining permit processes for business.